-This is the medium sized Zoom, at about 20 cm diameter and 18 cm high.
+This is the medium sized ZooM, at about 20 cm diameter and 18 cm high.
 To complete the lampshade, simply use a standard fitting that can be obtained from any hardware store.
-You can experiment with different colors cords and fittings, but a safe choice is to use a white cord and white fitting with the white version, or a black cord and black fitting with a black Zoom.
-Use a small diameter low energy bulb and make sure the lampshade does not get hot by maintaining a safe distance from the bulb socket to the lampshade.
+Use a small diameter, low energy bulb.
 Note that some (harmless) powder residue from the production process sometimes stays on the product; this should be easy to clean off before you install the lamp.

 A two-pack at reduced prices can be found here